 Virtual private lessons, distance learning programs and drumming resources.

 Sarah Culbertson- Front Ensemble/Symphony Band Percussion Instruction

 Sarah Culbertson is the Front Ensemble Instructor for Cathedral City High School.
 Her experience includes one year of Blue Devils B, one year of Mandarins, and one year of Santa Clara Vanguard, where she was a DCI 2018 World Champion Gold Medalist.
-She is currently marching her 3rd year at RCC Indoor Percussion.
-She will be marching her last summer as a returning member of the world-champions SVC, playing marimba.
+She recently completed her 3rd year at RCC Indoor Percussion.
+She is currently marching her last summer as a returning member of the world-champions SVC, playing marimba.
 Her hobbies include playing jazz vibraphone and hiking.
 CCHS is the 6th school Sarah has taught at and is excited to continue to help the program grow.

 Jennifer Dean-Knapp – Flute Instruction

 Jennifer Dean-Knapp began her musical studies at the age of nine while she attended band classes at Palm Desert Middle School with Mrs. Karen Dorn.
 She was drum major of both her middle school (PDMS) and high school (PDHS) marching bands as well as sectional leader of the flute section.
 As a student, she performed frequently at both solo and ensemble festivals as well as band festivals with the Southern California Band and Orchestra Association (SCSBOA).
 Ms. Dean-Knapp also had the opportunity to perform with the SCSBOA Junior High and High School honor bands on both flute and oboe (twice on oboe and once of flute) while she was in high school.